mithraiclabs/psyoptions-frontend/README.md

 ### Troubleshooting

-If a build fails in google cloud, you can run `npm run build-docker` locally to simulate a cloud build and debug errors.
+If a build fails in google cloud, you can run `yarn build-docker` locally to simulate a cloud build and debug errors.